newrelic/infra-integrations-sdk/docs/tutorial.md

 2) "dump.rdb"
 ```

-To parse this output and create the proper inventory data structure modify the `populateInventory` function:
+To parse this output and create the proper inventory data structure, modify the `populateInventory` function:
 ```go
 func populateInventory(inventory sdk.Inventory) error {